borkdude/glam/README.md

 Use any later SHA at your convenience or simply clone this project and use `:local/root`.

-Additionally, install a shell helper script by running this and following the instructions:
+Additionally, install a shell helper script and pull package repos by running this and following the instructions:

 ``` shell
 $ clojure -M:glam setup